 Throughout the album, Bob blends ambient and dub with the sounds of the Roland 808, dark bass lines and destroyed synthesizers in order to create stories with several layers of delay.
 He wants to get back to the core of the listening process, leaving his images on the side, closing eyes and just listening.

 The record is divided in two sides, so the whole album has an emotional contrast.
-Side A is a is a tale of the unknown.
+Side A is a tale of the unknown.
 While Bob Clynes, as a producer, had never before played ambient before this record.
 “Dedo de Dios” is about not believing in God as religion portraits it, but also about believing in life, the universe and all that it represents.

 +Mist is a piece where the leading character is not the creator and the power is given to a supreme being: the essence of relaxed music, the universe, nature and chaos.
 Its recording has to do with surrendering and letting go completely: being guided by an unknown energy with total trust.
 It’s a path that leads to the B Side, where the listener is surrounded by bass and beats in ways that unfold feelings of love, aging and despair.